 Nice has a bus and tramway system which serves all of the Côte d’Azur.
 With tickets at just €1.50 for a single ticket (up to 74 minutes) you can easily get around and multi-day tickets are also available.

 Vélobleu is also an option for those who’d rather cycle.
 Although this may be a busier and more difficult option during the carnival.
 These self-service bikes are spread across the city meaning you can pick up and drop off your bicycle wherever you go throughout Nice.

 Nice carnivalgoers can stay anywhere in and around the city of Nice, the capital of the French Riviera.
 Nice has a bus and tramway system (as mentioned above) so you can easily move around the city to get to your accommodation.
 There are also a number of hotels near Nice airport and train station which makes moving in and out of the city easy.

-Please see the map below which highlights some of the best hotels and Airbnb’s in Nice.
+Please see the map below which highlights some of the best hotels and rentals in Nice.

-Nice is known for being a stylish haven on the French Riviera with the waterfront, Promende des Anglais and Castle de Nice just begging to be explored.
+Nice is known for being a stylish haven on the French Riviera.
+Waterfront Promende des Anglais and Castle de Nice are just begging to be explored.
 Extend your stay until after the carnival so you can truly make the most of the mild winter months without all the carnival mayhem.

 Visit the Matisse museum (and/or his grave in the Cimiez Monastery), marvel at the Gothic architecture of Notre Dame de Nice, sip cocktails in the glamourous waterfront bars or simply wander through the colourful cobblestone streets of old town.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Nice Carnival 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Nice Carnival 2023 using the map below!